ASR-K2-WrUT/nn_asr/README.md

 ASR experimenting with Neural Networks using lynguistic resources for Polish language
 =====================================================================================

 This repository contains experimental code implementing CNNs for ASR tests based on CLARIN-PL resources.
 CLARIN-PL is Common Language Resources and Technology Infrastructure related project aimed on Polsih language (http://clarin-pl.eu/en/home-page).
+The aim of the project is to elaborate the set of programs and scripts that will meke it easier to convert data in the format applied in CLARIN-PL and TIMIT to the shape that can be used as traininig/development and test sets in NN training and evaluation.
+We assume that NN us used as phone probability estimator conditioned on observations.
+Observations are features extracted from acoustic data.
+The "master" branch contains tools elaborated for data in the format used in CLARIN-PL, while "TIMIT" branch contain their adaptation for TIMIT dataset.

 The code is mainly based on lasagne tutorial examples.
 Modules stored in the repository implement the following functionalities:
 - converting acoustic data in extended CLARIN-PL shape to the shape convinient to load with python/numpy code